chanzuckerberg/single-cell-curation/readme.md

 ## Installation

 The primary curation tool is the `cellxgene-schema` CLI.
-It enables curators to perform [schema](./schema/2.0.0/schema.md) validation for datasets to be hosted on the [cellxgene Data Portal](https://cellxgene.cziscience.com/).
+It enables curators to perform [schema](./schema/3.0.0/schema.md) validation for datasets to be hosted on the [cellxgene Data Portal](https://cellxgene.cziscience.com/).

+It requires Python >= 3.8.
 It is available through pip:

 ```
 pip install cellxgene-schema